tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

   <img src="http://tiernok.com/LTDBlog/webmatrix/SiteFromTemplate.png" alt="Creating Site From Template" style="padding-bottom: 5px;" /><br /> Creating Site from Template
 </div>

 The other side of the Site creation process is the option to create one from a template.
-This offers five options ranging from &#8220;Empty Site&#8221; to &#8220;Start Site and even &#8220;Bakery&#8221;.
+This offers five options ranging from “Empty Site” to “Start Site and even “Bakery”.
 If you start with one of the non-Empty sites you will be given all the files and folders for a fully functioning site.
 These sites are based on the new WebPages framework and written in the C#-style razor syntax.
 The WebPages framework was released in conjunction with WebMatrix and joins Web Forms and MVC as an available ASP.Net framework.

-If we select the empty site option we&#8217;ll be presented with one lonely little robots.txt file and an empty folder.
+If we select the empty site option we'll be presented with one lonely little robots.txt file and an empty folder.
 The interesting part is what happens when we ask to add a file.
 We receive a file creation dialog (which should be familiar to Visual Studio users) and, given what I have seen so far and my Visual Studio background, I expect a list of CSHTML files, CSS, and maybe a JS or HTML.

 Nope.

-HTML, CSS, JScript, and CSHTML are present, but so are (huge breath): VBHTML, 2 ASPX&#8217;s (VB + C#), Classic ASP, PHP, TXT, XML, 2 Class Files (VB + C#), 3 Global ASA[X]&#8217;s, 3 Master Pages, SQL, User Controls (VB + C#), and 4 web configs (.Net 2, 3, 3.5, 4).
+HTML, CSS, JScript, and CSHTML are present, but so are (huge breath): VBHTML, 2 ASPX's (VB + C#), Classic ASP, PHP, TXT, XML, 2 Class Files (VB + C#), 3 Global ASA[X]'s, 3 Master Pages, SQL, User Controls (VB + C#), and 4 web configs (.Net 2, 3, 3.5, 4).

 The CSHTML and VBHTML options are using the new [razor engine][2] and this is the most commonly documented option both on the [ASP.Net website][3] and in blogs.
 The PHP option offers you a choice between installation of PHP 5.2 and 5.3 (enable it in IIS by checking the lonely PHP checkbox in the IIS/site settings) and away we go with some PHP-ing.

-And to be honest I haven&#8217;t even had time to try the rest, but they all seem fairly self-explanatory and, if I could get PHP running in a new MS web tool in just a few moments, I don&#8217;t expect to see too many surprises from the cast of MS Web technologies.
+And to be honest I haven't even had time to try the rest, but they all seem fairly self-explanatory and, if I could get PHP running in a new MS web tool in just a few moments, I don't expect to see too many surprises from the cast of MS Web technologies.
 Although I do want to try the Classic ASP one, for nostalgia if nothing else.

 **More Depth:** [Web Matrix Tutorials (CSHTML) at ASP.Net][4]